Doctoral Degree Regulations

 Time Limits

-A student registered for full-time study must pass the preliminary examination by the end of the third academic year, unless granted permission to delay the examination by the academic dean.
+A student registered for full-time study must pass the preliminary examination by the end of the third academic year, unless their program has an earlier preliminary examination deadline.
+Permission to delay the examination past the Graduate School’s deadline must be granted by the academic dean.
 Endorsed requests for a delay must be made by the DGS in the major department, explaining the justification for the delay and setting a specific date for the examination in the following term of registration.
 Except under highly unusual circumstances (e.g., severe illness), extensions will not be granted beyond the middle of the fourth year.
 Note that leaves of absence do not delay this timetable.
 Students who have not passed their preliminary examination by the deadline, whether original or extended, will be withdrawn.
 The preliminary examination milestone expires after five years and may not be renewed.

 Credit is not allowed for graduate courses (including transfers) or foreign language examinations that are more than six years old.
 In cases of exceptional merit, however, the academic dean may extend a specific time limit.
 Should this limit be exceeded, the student’s department must submit to the academic dean specific requirements for revalidating credits or examinations.